-BCAction recognizes that corporate support and influence can include both monetary donations and representation within the organization, either on the governing Board of Directors or as paid staff.
-For this reason, this policy to remove conflict of interest applies to all aspects of the organization including corporate funders as well as individual members of the Board and staff.
+BCAction recognizes that corporate support and influence can include both monetary donations as well as representation within the organization, either on the governing Board of Directors or as paid staff of Breast Cancer Action.

 This policy shall not be construed to prohibit Breast Cancer Action from accepting matching gifts from corporations that are initiated by donations from individual employees of the corporation and corporate contributions made in memory of someone at the request of the decedent or her or his family.
 Furthermore, BCAction can and does accept donations from businesses and corporations which do not pose a conflict of interest.

 To be effective in achieving meaningful change, we will not accept any corporate support that we deem to be in conflict with or inappropriate to the BCAction mission.

 In the broadest terms, corporations from which we will not accept donations include those that profit from or contribute to breast cancer.
 These include, and are not limited to, corporate entities whose business includes breast cancer screening and diagnosis; FDA-regulated breast cancer treatment; the sale or manufacturing of products or services that are known or suspected to increase the risk of breast cancer, either for consumers or workers; work to weaken or circumvent environmental and occupational regulations that would protect public health and might decrease cancer incidence.